sc23ls/COMP3011/README.md

 uvicorn app.main:app --reload
 ```

-The API will be available at:
+The API and frontend will be available at:

     http://127.0.0.1:8000